 This course involves extensive travel, including travel by air.
 Be wary of overpacking.
 Pack only what you can carry comfortably.
 It will also be useful to bring with you travel-size cosmetics.

-The airline tickets from Copenhagen to Athens as well as the ones from Athens to the island of Ikaria are included in the course fee; however, luggage allowance is limited to the following:
+The airline tickets from Athens to Copenhagen as well as the ones from Athens to the island of Ikaria are included in the course fee; however, luggage allowance is limited to the following:

 For trans-European flights the limit is ONE checked-in piece, up to 23 kgs, plus ONE carry-on up to 8 kgs.
-Students are advised to adhere to these luggage limits for their transatlantic flights as well, in order to avoid overweight surcharges on the flight from Copenhagen to Athens.
+Students are advised to adhere to these luggage limits for their transatlantic flights as well, in order to avoid overweight surcharges on the flight from Athens to Copenhagen.